Porto-North-Portugal.com

 Related articles: Monsanto - The Serra da Estrela

-The interactive map below shows each of these day trips.
-(Note: Zoom in/out to see all of the markers)
+The interactive map below shows the location of each of these destinations.
+(Note: Zoom in and out to see all of the markers).

 Legend: 1) Day 1 2) day 2 3) day 3 4) Day 4 5) day 5